 As I mentioned I tend to flake and scab when healing a tattoo.
 The above section of my tattoo was treated with great care.
 I followed care instructions to the letter and used an amzing healing ointment given to me by Tina, but I think we can all agree the difference is pretty startling.
 Even more exciting?
 I shortened my healing time by more than a week.
 My Saniderm-healed skin had that slightly itchy “new skin” feel out of the bandage, but otherwise was completely healed.
 In five days.
 Even better?
 NO color loss.
 At all.

 So needless to say I am planning on healing with Saniderm for my next tattoo.
-Like any product I am sure there are people out there that are not a good fit for Saniderm.
+Like any tattoo healing product, I am sure there are people out there that are not a good fit for Saniderm.
 I encourage you to read their website carefully and call their help line with any questions or concerns before you try their product.
 In the meantime, I will share a few hard-won tips about Sandierm from my own experience.

 1. Shave, shave, and shave again!!!